 The NFL is known for its tight hold on the American football branding.
 Since the dawn of the cord-cutting age, they have made it difficult, if not impossible, for fans to watch live streaming football games without access to cable, satellite, or their own stand-alone streaming service.
 The NFL Network was designed as a place for fans to see not only select NFL games but also keep up with news all season long and even throughout the year.
-The NFL Network is home to Thursday Night Football and the NFL Red Zone.
+The NFL Network is home to Thursday Night Football and the NFL Red Zone, as well as plenty of NFL Draft streaming coverage.
 It is also the best place to watch all of the NFL’s preseason games to see how your team might fare in the regular season.

 The NFL Red Zone is a great benefit all by itself.
 Regardless of where you are, you can keep up with every game and every important play as the coverage switches from game-to-game all Sunday long.
 Fans of Fantasy Football know how important it is to keep up with every game, not just their favorite teams.
 And if you think watching any football game is hard without access to pay TV, try being a Miami Dolphins transplant in Patriots territory.
 But with NFL Network, you don’t sit in a loud bar just to watch your team on a corner TV and pay too much money for domestic beer and wings.
 But, what does that mean for fans without cable?
 Here is what we know so far when it comes to options to watch the NFL Network live stream.

 Watch NFL Network Online with Sling TV